bintangsholu21/laravel-metronic/README.md

 ---

 ## **Features**
-- **Laravel 11**: Built with the latest version of Laravel for enhanced performance and security.
+- **Laravel 12.x**: Built on the latest version of Laravel, ensuring compatibility with the latest features and security updates.
+- **PHP 8.2**: Utilizes the latest PHP features for improved performance and security.
 - **Metronic 8.2.0**: Integrated Metronic Admin Dashboard for a professional and responsive UI.
 - **Service-Repository Pattern**: Modular architecture for cleaner and more maintainable code.
 - **Custom Core Components**: